The Times 2TG Moot Grand Final 2020

 The Judges were particularly impressed by the ease with which the finalists adapted to online advocacy noting that the Covid-19 pandemic had of necessity made all forms of remote hearing a part of everyday life at the modern Bar.

-Nina Goolamali QC (the head of the 2TG moot committee) said:
+The head of the 2TG moot committee commented: